verifythis/verifythis.github.io/registration.md

 know how your endeavour goes along, for example writing a short news entry for this web page.

+## Contributing

+This section gives you a number of hints how you can contribute to the collaborative long-term verification challenge.

+**The time line**
+This long term challenge will be open from mid August 2019 until end of February 2020.
+Results will be presented at the VerifyThis workshop at ETAPS 2020 in XXXX.
+A call for papers for a special issue is planned for that time.

+Of course, contribution to the challenge after this time is equally welcome and will also be published on the online resources.

 ## Currently registered groups